My Story

 My story is one of experience and curiosity, trauma and healing, learning and teaching.
 All that I have learned flows back into my healing and teaching practice.
 If you come to see me for healing, rest assured you are in good hands, chances are I know something about what you are going through personally.
 I also have many qualifications and a lot of work experience.
 If you are interested in knowing more, the following gives a good introduction to my story.

-My first memories involve a love of and deep connection to the natural world and I built up relationships with the nature spirits in my garden as a young child.
+My first memories involve a love of and deep connection with the natural world and I built up relationships with the nature spirits in my garden as a young child.
 I was blessed to have the freedom to roam over fields leading to a medieval village and beyond, to the sea.
 I lived not too far from Hengistbury Head in Dorset and spent many hours getting to know that wild landscape of sea and heather, twisted oaks and old burial mounds.

 As I grew up, I watched many of my favourite places become lost in housing estates, roads and huge development projects.
 I witnessed the destruction of many of the natural spaces around me and the route to Hengistbury Head was now only accessible by road.
 I deeply grieved this destruction, grieved the loss of the nature spirits and wild spaces and could not find solace amongst the sea of concrete that had sprung up all around.
 In the world outside it was the 80s and I despaired at the culture of materialism and environmental destruction that seemed so acute everywhere.